A completely self-sufficient expedition that very few have achieved.

 Guiding

 He represents Expeditions Unlimited with the group, our partners and local authorities.
 He makes the decisions necessary for the smooth running of this training.
-His authority is preponderant and unavoidable.
-You will have to respect his decisions.
+His authority is absolute and unescapable.
+You will have to respect his decisions as well as those taken collectively.

-And throughout the program, we will draw on other local skills as needed.
-Finally, we will have access to a hotline with French doctors specializing in cold and isolated environments H24.
+And throughout the program, we will rely on other local skills as needed.
+Finally, we will have H24 access to experimented and personalized weather forecast services and to a doctor specialized in cold and isolated environments.

 For unpredictable reasons at this stage, like adverse weather conditions, insufficient physical condition of participants, insufficient competencies of participants related to the intended activities, your guide may decide to adjust the intended program and/or activities.
 At all times, his decision will be final on all matters likely to affect the safety and well-being of the trip.